-- 23. The SGS undertook a desk-based 'Strategic Green Belt Review' together with consideration of land use, character, topography, and settlement pattern and transport connectivity to identify potential 'Areas of Search for Strategic Development'.
-It identifies 6 'Areas of Search' for new settlements; 6 for 'Urban Extensions'; and 3 for employment-led development'.
-Paragraph 1.59 suggests that, in addition, a number of areas within the Green Belt have been identified where 'Proportionate Dispersal' might be appropriate, in terms of smaller scale developments (500 to 2,500) which would be identified through individual local plan processes. - 24.
-The Study identifies 24 Areas of Search beyond and within the Green Belt.
-The potential for development in an area of search suggested in the report will depend on many factors, including deliverability.
-The report recommends that the 14 local authorities undertake more detailed technical analysis and evidence gathering. - 25.
-However, Solihull MBC have not published evidence to suggest that the growth options put forward in the SGS have been investigated.
+- 23. However, Solihull MBC has not published evidence to suggest that the growth options put forward in the SGS have been investigated.
 The current DSLPRSC document states that a response will be made to the SGS at the submission stage.
 Unfortunately, by this omission at the current consultation stage is appears that the full potential capacity of the Borough has not been objectively tested in accordance with the SGS recommendations.
-Therefore, it is difficult to be confident that the full potential capacity of the Borough has been assessed and tested making it problematic for SMBC to resist accommodating more of the unmet need arising from the wide HMA. - 26.
+Therefore, it is difficult to be confident that the full potential capacity of the Borough has been assessed and tested making it problematic for SMBC to resist accommodating more of the unmet need arising from the wide HMA. - 24.
 Without the recommended further technical analysis and evidence gathering, it is not possible for Solihull MBC to demonstrate that existing constraints prevent them accommodating a larger proportion of the cross-boundary shortfall in housing land supply.
 This may have implications for the soundness of the proposed Solihull Local Plan Review.